15 Best Places to visit in Monsoon in India

 - Don’t go overboard with itineraries.
 Monsoon makes you slow down.
 You will have to drive slow in the misty hills, you should be prepared to get trapped at a place for some time because of rain and you should look forward to watching the rains from your balcony while sipping a cup of tea.

-- Trekking in the western ghats during monsoon is one of the best things to do.
+- Trekking in the Western Ghats during monsoon is one of the best things to do.
 But make sure you wear the right kind of shoes.
 Check our guide to buying travel shoes in India.

-- It’s a no-brainer but sometimes people forget to carry raincoats, jackets, and umbrella on a monsoon trip!
+- It’s a no-brainer but sometimes people forget to carry raincoats, jackets, and an umbrella on a monsoon trip!
 Don’t be that person.

 - The Western Ghats can be a bit chilly when it rains so take a foamed jacket with you.

 - Drive carefully.
 Road trips in monsoon is a surreal experience.
 Stop frequently for enjoying the views if you want to.
 But when you are driving, be extra-cautious.